tfgg/yournextmep/_candidates/eu2014/snp/tasmina-ahmed-sheikh.md

 person: tasmina-ahmed-sheikh
 region: scotland
 party: snp
-title: Scotland - Scottish National Party - Tasmina Ahmed-Sheikh
+title: Tasmina Ahmed-Sheikh is running for MEP in Scotland for the Scottish National Party
 incumbent: false
 ---